win.gg

 Pokemon Yellow

-The story is once again about collecting the gym badges and beat the Elite Four.
-As another cool feature, there is a mini-game called Surfing Pikachu which was only in the Pokémon Yellow version.
-To this day, Pokémon Red, Blue, and Yellow remain as some of the best and nostalgic games.
+The story is once again about collecting the gym badges and beating the Elite Four.
+As another cool feature, there is a mini-game called Surfing Pikachu, which was only in the Pokémon Yellow version.
+To this day, Pokémon Red, Blue, and Yellow remain among the best and most nostalgic games.

 4) Pokémon Gold and Silver (from 2000)